UMAMAHESWARI1103/SQL-TASK1/README.md

 ##  Learning Outcomes

-- Understand how to use `SEQUENCE` and `TRIGGER` for automated key generation.
 - Practice designing normalized database schemas with foreign key constraints.
 - Perform structured data entry using multi-row `INSERT ALL`.
 - Visualize entity relationships using an ER diagram.